 The most "pupular" portion of the park is the South Rim.
 Leashed dogs are welcome to join you above the rim on the 12-mile paved Rim Trail, which includes the iconic Yavapai, Hopi, Mojave and Mather Points.
 If you’re visiting in warmer months, hit the trail early in the day to avoid the heat, and pack plenty of water for you and your furry bestie.
 Make sure to snap lots of legendary photos (and tag #BringFido to share them with us)!

 Visiting the North Rim of the Grand Canyon, affectionately known as the “Other Side,” is a pleasant way to view the geological wonder with your canine companion.
 While dogs are not permitted on most trails at the North Rim, leashed dogs are welcome on the 3.2-mile Bridle Trail that connects the North Kaibab Trail and the Arizona Trail to the park’s North Rim entrance.
 The multi-use trail is appropriate for two- and four-legged hikers of all skill levels, and the forested setting is ideal for those hoping to see wildlife.
 Experiencing the canyon via the North Rim is also a great way to combine a visit to the Grand Canyon with other nearby dog-friendly attractions like Zion National Park, Bryce Canyon National Park or Best Friends Animal Sanctuary.

 The North Rim entrance is open only from mid-May to October, as it is buried in snow the other months of the year.

 If planning such an expedition is daunting, reach out to the pros at Happy Tails Tours.
-The Coyote - A Southwest USA 8 Day Tour takes you and your four-legged adventure companion on an epic expedition which includes a visit to the Grand Canyon, Monument Valley and more iconic spots while hiking, rafting and touring in jeeps as you go.
+The Coyote - A Southwest USA 8-Day Tour takes you and your four-legged adventure companion on an epic expedition that includes a visit to the Grand Canyon, Monument Valley and more iconic spots while hiking, rafting and touring in Jeeps as you go.